The Smart Way to go Places

 Firedome 4-Door Hardtops Produced: 2,744 (includes Sportsman and Seville trim levels)

 Firedome 2-Door Hardtops Produced: 2,862 (includes Sportsman and Seville trim levels)

 Fireflite 4-Door Hardtops Produced: 2,364

 Adventurer Convertibles Produced: 97

-*Adventurer and Fireflite 2-Door Hardtop production total may differ from other published figures.
-Research was done by NDC members Bob Terpak and the late Alan Ralston to establish that the actual figures are 602 Adventurer hardtops and 1,381 Fireflite 2 door hardtops.
-Fireflite VIN ending in 9110 and Adventurer VIN ending in 699 were found and this matches the production figures sent a 1978 letter from Chrysler Corporation.
+*Adventurer production total may differ from other published figures.
+Research was done by NDC members Bob Terpak and the late Alan Ralston to establish that the actual total is 602 Adventurer hardtops.
+Adventurer VIN ending in 699 (602 hardtops + 97 convertibles) was found and this matches the production figures sent in a 1978 letter from Chrysler Corporation.

 Source: The Plymouth and DeSoto Story by Don Butler, Chrysler Historical letter dated July 24, 1978 to Bob Terpak